Álex Woiski

-Alexander Woiski Pioletti (born 17 March 2006) is a footballer who plays as a winger or forward for River.
-Born in Spain, he is an Argentina youth international.
+Alexander Woiski Pioletti (born 17 March 2006) is an Argentine professional footballer who plays as a winger or forward for Liga FUTVE club Deportivo Táchira.

 Early life

 Woiski was born on 17 March 2006.
 Born in Palma de Mallorca, Spain, he is the son of a Spanish father and an Argentine mother.

 Club career

 As a youth player, Woiski joined the youth academy of Spanish side Mallorca at the age of seven.
-Following his stint there, he joined the youth academy of Argentine side River in 2025.
+Following his stint there, he joined the youth academy of Argentine side River Plate in 2025.

 International career

 Born in Spain, Woiski is an Argentina youth international.
 During January and February 2025, he played for the Argentina national under-20 football team at the 2025 South American U-20 Championship.

 Besides Spain and Argentina, Woiski is also eligible to play for Puerto Rico and Suriname through his father and paternal grandfather's places of birth, respectively.

 Style of play

 Woiski plays as a winger or forward and is right-footed.
 American news website ESPN Deportes wrote in 2025 that he "usually plays as a playmaker or striker... a striker with a tendency to look for the shot, but with a skill that allows him to play away from the box.
 He usually positions himself on the left side of the attacking front".